 It is not rude to eat according to your body’s needs.

 Rewire your brain: It is acceptable to decline food you don’t need so do it politely and firmly.
 If they continue to insist, remember that it’s rude to try to make people feel guilty for refusing food they don’t want or need.
 Decline again, politely and firmly, and move away from the situation.

 There isn’t enough food.

-These sneaky beliefs drive you to eat food out of fear of scarcity.
+These sneaky beliefs about food drive you to eat out of fear of scarcity.
 Examples include: I might be hungry later if I don’t eat now, or I won’t get to have this food later so I should eat it all now.
 Scarcity beliefs might stem from inconsistent feeding in childhood, a lack of money or food at any point in your life, a challenging schedule, lack of preparation, or past dieting that left you with cravings or feeling hungry when you weren’t supposed to eat.

 Rewire your brain: Ask yourself whether it’s really true that can’t eat later, or that you will run out of food.
 Most of the time, preventive eating is unnecessary and uncomfortable.
 Can you take food with you?
 Can you come back to this restaurant?
 Can you ask for the recipe?
 Can you make this food again?
 Is it worth feeling uncomfortable now out of fear of being uncomfortable later?

 Your turn: What are your beliefs about eating?